 Solar energy means the energy which humans generate with technology directly from sunlight.
 The method most used for this purpose is solar panels with photovoltaic cells.
 ‘Harvesting’ the solar energy in an economically profitable way requires relatively large areas of solar panels.

 Twence is building solar parks to put the energy from the sun to use.
 The first solar park is situated at our Boeldershoek site in Hengelo.
-This park supplies energy from May 2017.
+This park supplies energy from May 2017 to 1,000 households.

 Read more about solar energy here.